Azure/azure-documentdb-datamigrationtool/README.md

-# Azure DocumentDB Data Migration Tool
+# Azure Cosmos DB Data Migration Tool
-The DocumentDB Data Migration Tool is an open source solution to import data to Azure CosmosDB Document API and Table API endpoints from a variety of sources, including:
+The Azure Cosmos DB Data Migration Tool is an open source solution to import data to Azure CosmosDB SQL API (DocumentDB) and Table API endpoints from a variety of sources, including:
 * Azure Tables
 * JSON files
 * MongoDB